-Nothing used to excite me more than going to Tesco and buying bags and bags of sweets for a flight, even if it was only short-haul, but lately I’ve seen a few articles about how easy it is to have an unhealthy flight, which has made me reevaluate the contents of my hand luggage.
-Apart from the obvious passport, boarding pass, phone, headphones, book and sunglasses ― from now on ― my flight necessities have been somewhat upgraded.
+Nothing used to excite me more than going to Tesco and buying bags and bags of sweets for a flight, even if it was only short-haul, but lately I’ve seen a few articles about how easy it is to have an unhealthy flight, which has made me re-evaluate the contents of my hand luggage.
+My flight necessities have been somewhat upgraded.

 Hydration doesn’t just affect you on the inside, it also really affects your appearance on the outside.
-I always see bloggers talking about their ‘in-flight skin care routine’ and whilst I won’t be taking it that far at this stage, I do now pack moisturiser and a trusty lip balm.
-Our flight to Mexico was around ten hours and the thought of my skin drying up mid-flight made me cringe, so I’m really glad I packed these for a little refresh.
+Our flight to Mexico was around ten hours and the thought of my skin drying up mid-flight made me cringe, so I’m really glad I packed a few bits for a little refresh.
 I also packed hand santiser because I’m a bit OCD about germs.
-If your flight is overnight then it’s also a good idea to brush your teeth and maybe cleanse your face with a wipe or something too.
-Basically, if you can go makeup free to let your skin breathe and have a little mid-flight pamper then you’re onto a winner.
+And if you can go makeup free to let your skin breathe and have a little mid-flight pamper, then do.

 I have no idea what is in the food that I eat on a long flight and there’s probably no way of finding out, but I can’t imagine it’s good, put it that way.
 I don’t even enjoy the food so it seems like a total waste to me.
-That’s playing it down too, I literally used to fly with a cushion covering my face because I couldn’t bare the smell.
-I’m more tolerant now (sort of).
 If you really want to keep your diet on point then you’re best to take your own food with you, but personally I just make sure I have a few healthy snacks on hand.
-Little fruit pots, unprocessed bars such as the Nakd ones and little fruit, nut and seed sachets like these Whitworths ones are perfect.
-Have a few sweets if you want, I certainly wouldn’t refuse a Fruit Pastel or five, but filling up on healthy snacks is your best bet.
-Think protein and healthy fats!
+Little fruit pots, unprocessed bars and little fruit and nut sachets are perfect.